 Many of the SDG5 targets is composed of multiple indicators.
-For example, for SDG 5.5 to ensure women's full participation in leadership at all levels of decision-making in political, economic, and public life, the indicators are the proportion of seats held by women in national parliaments and local governments (Indicator 5.5.1), and the proportion of women in managerial positions
+For example, for target 5 of SDG5 (SDG 5.5) to ensure women's full participation in leadership at all levels of decision-making in political, economic, and public life, the SDG5 indicators are the proportion of seats held by women in national parliaments and local governments (Indicator 5.5.1), and the proportion of women in managerial positions (Indicator 5.5.2).
+Of these 2 indicators, only the second belongs to the so-called Tier I indicators which have a clear and established methodology and for which data are regularly collected by many countries, while the first indicator has only the first component that is Tier I (with the second component having an unclear methodology thus far).

-(Indicator 5.5.2).
-Of these 2 indicators, only the second belongs to the so-called Tier $I^2$ indicators which have a clear and established methodology and for which data are regularly collected by many countries, while the first indicator has only the first component that is Tier I (with the second component having an unclear methodology thus far).
+Many of the SDG5 targets is composed of multiple indicators.
+For example, for SDG 5.5 to ensure women's full participation in leadership at all levels of decision-making in political, economic, and public life, the indicators are the proportion of seats held by women in national parliaments and local governments (Indicator 5.5.1), and the proportion of women in managerial positions (Indicator 5.5.2).
+Of these 2 indicators, only the second belongs to the so-called Tier I indicators which have a clear and established methodology and for which data are regularly collected by many countries, while the first indicator has only the first component that is Tier I (with the second component having an unclear methodology thus far).